huggingface/blog/optimum-inference.md

     </a>
 </div>

-> Inference has landed in Optimum with support for Hugging Face Transformers pipelines, including text-generation using Onnx Runtime.
+> Inference has landed in Optimum with support for Hugging Face Transformers pipelines, including text-generation using ONNX Runtime.

 The adoption of BERT and Transformers continues to grow.
 Transformer-based models are now not only achieving state-of-the-art performance in Natural Language Processing but also for Computer Vision, Speech, and Time-Series. 💬 🖼 🎤 ⏳